Balkans

 Kurti wins again in Kosovo, but without a majority to close the crisis

-He has lost support and will have to reach an agreement with the opposition to unblock the election of the president
+It has lost support and will have to negotiate with the opposition to unblock the election of the president

 ARA

-BarcelonaPrime Minister Albin Kurti's party has won Kosovo's parliamentary elections this Sunday, the Balkan country's third in just 18 months, but it is expected to fall short of the majority needed to end the political crisis.
+BarcelonaPrime Minister Albin Kurti's party has won Kosovo's parliamentary elections this Sunday, the Balkan country's third in just 18 months, but has fallen short of the majority needed to end the political crisis.
 The youngest country, and one of the poorest in Europe aspiring to join the EU, has been without a functional government for much of the past year.
 Deep divisions in parliament have blocked the election of a speaker and a new head of state.

 Cargando